Here is where we lay out everything you need to know about UTI antibiotics. If you’ve ever googled questions like…

 This brings us, once again, back to the issue of ineffective antibiotic treatment and its possible contribution to the recurrence of urinary tract infections.

-Treating a specific bacterium with an ineffective antibiotic may allow that bacterium to increase its resistance to that type of antibiotic.
-As the antibiotic resistance of a bacterium grows, it becomes harder to treat, and it is even more important to test for its susceptibility to future treatment options.
+Ineffective antibiotic treatment may allow bacteria to increase their resistance to that type of antibiotic.
+As the antibiotic resistance of a bacterium grows, it becomes harder to treat.
+At this point it is even more important to test for its susceptibility to future treatment options.

 Given that test results take 2-3 days, your doctor must either prescribe an antibiotic without knowing what is causing your UTI, or advise you to wait until the test results come back.